zzxhelloworld/conf/README.md

 > 1. setup databases for 14 datasets
 >> First, we use MySQL 8.0 as databases workbench.
 Then you need create a database called "freeman".
 Afterwards, import [14 datasets](https://hpi.de/naumann/projects/repeatability/data-profiling/fds.html) into databases and set column name as 0,1,...,n-1 where n is the number of column of datasets.
 Also, you need create a column named "id" as an auto_increment attribute for each table.
 > 2. import TPC-H benchmark
 >> You need visit the [website](https://relational.fit.cvut.cz/dataset/TPCH) and export TPC-H database in form of .sql file.
 Then, just import it into your own local MySQL.
-Also, you need to visit <kbd>Artifact/02 - Experiments/3 - Performance of n-CONF/TPC-H/</kbd> to get all 22 official sql queries and refresh functions here.
+Also, you need to visit <kbd>Artifact/02 - Experiments/3 - Performance of n-CONF/TPC-H/</kbd> to get all 22 official sql queries and refresh functions here for later experiments.
 >3. functional dependencies
 >> Given the 14 datasets, we compute all atomic FDs that are in <kbd>Artifact/03 - FD/</kbd> and then use if needed.
 While for TPC-H benchmark, we have set FDs in codes.
 >4.
 JDK & JDBC